 Setting fees based on the value of services is only part of the story.
 You may think a particular service is worth $500 per hour, but if your clients or prospects do not, then it is not.

 In the second part, I will talk about the differentiation brought about by value billing to your firm.
 (This is the first part of a three-part series on value billing.
 Stay tuned! )

-About the Author: Bob Wolff is an accountant-turned-Channel Manager at BQE who helps to offer consulting and software solutions for BQE customers.
+About the Author: Bob Wolff is an accountant-turned-Channel Manager at BQE who helps to offer consulting and software solutions.
 He likes to share his business expertise here on the blog whenever he can.